LOCUS: LOcalization with Channel Uncertainty and Sporadic Energy: Discussions and Limitations

-\parlabel{Microphone Geometry Dependency} \Sys operates on top of existing sound source localization methods and, like them, relies on the microphone-array geometry through time difference of arrival (TDoA) and triangulation.
-As a result, it performs poorly when used with a different geometry, requiring retraining each time the geometry changes.
-For example, the network trained in section \ref{not_real_world} cannot be applied directly in section \ref{real_world_eval}.
-Our future work plans to explore domain generalization techniques to address this dependency.
+\parlabel{\Sys for Multi-Sensor Systems} While this paper focuses on multi-sensor systems like microphone arrays, \Sys could be extended to multimodal systems (e.g., video, audio, text).
+For instance, \Sys could recover missing audio data from video or text sources in a video conferencing setup, improving the overall quality.

+\parlabel{Microphone Geometry Dependency} \Sys relies on microphone-array geometry for localization \newsn{and functions as a preprocessing layer that reconstructs reliable features before they are passed to downstream SSL architectures.
+This design allows us to support existing geometry-dependent methods without requiring modifications to their core structure.} Future work will explore domain generalization techniques to address this limitation.

-\parlabel{Large Real-World Localization Dataset} In the absence of large public datasets for sound source localization, we created and released a 50-hour simulated dataset.
-While useful for training DNNs, simulated data may lack the diversity and complexity of real-world conditions due to inherent assumptions.
-Future work will focus on developing a comprehensive real-world sound source localization dataset.
+\parlabel{Large Real-World Localization Dataset} We created and released a 50-hour simulated dataset to train DNNs for sound source localization.
+However, simulated data may lack the complexity of real-world environments, and future work will focus on developing a comprehensive real-world dataset for sound source localization.

+\parlabel{MDP incorporating number of missing channels} \newsn{While incorporating the number of missing channels could add granularity, we excluded it since MDP is solely an evaluation metric, not used during training.
+Using a consistent MDP across varying missing-channel scenarios introduces a more challenging evaluation, better showcasing our method’s robustness; jointly modeling temporal extent and channel count remains a promising direction for future work.}